-You’ll probably find as well that your local council requires your cat to be microchipped before they can be registered.
+You’ll probably find that your local council requires your cat to be microchipped before it can be registered.

-Now that you’ve sorted all the immediate needs of your cat, it’s now time to take care of them in the long run.
+Now that you’ve sorted all your cat’s immediate needs, it’s time to take care of them in the long run.
 This includes knowing how to feed your feline friend properly.
 So, what can cats eat?

-Cats are obligate carnivores, which means their diets must include meat.13 They can have a small amount of vegetables, but they can’t survive on a vegetarian diet.
+Cats are obligate carnivores, which means their diets must include meat.
+They can have small amounts of vegetables, but they can’t survive on a vegetarian diet.

 As well as commercial cat food, you can also feed your cat fresh, raw, human-grade (i.e. for humans) meat like chicken and lamb.
 The RSPCA recommends avoiding pet food that contains raw meat as it might have preservatives that aren’t good for your cat’s health.

-Cats also enjoy meaty bones as it helps to keep their teeth sharp but these need to be raw, as cooked bones splinter easily and cause catastrophic and sometimes fatal damage to your cat’s insides.
-Cats can also have fish (including canned fish) as an occasional treat, but not as a full diet.
+Cats also enjoy meaty bones as it helps to keep their teeth sharp, but these need to be raw, as cooked bones splinter easily and can cause catastrophic and sometimes fatal damage to your cat’s insides.
+Cats can also have fish (including canned fish) as an occasional treat but not a full diet.

 As for what cats can’t eat, the list is rather long.
 According to the RSPCA, just some of the foods that are toxic to cats include:

 Contrary to what popular culture would have us believe, you also should not give your cat milk to drink because it causes gastrointestinal problems.

-Adult cats usually prefer to eat several, smaller meals throughout the day, so you should offer your cat some food four to five times a day.
-Kittens should also be offered food at least four times a day, but be careful not to overfeed them.14
+Adult cats usually prefer to eat several smaller meals throughout the day, so you should offer your cat some food four to five times a day.
+Kittens should also be given food at least four times a day but be careful not to overfeed them.

-Litter training is an essential part of caring for cats; after all, you probably don’t want them to be leaving little presents for you all around the house!
+Litter training is an essential part of caring for cats.
+You don’t want them to leave little ‘presents’ for you around the house!

-To start, you’ll need to place your cat’s litter tray in an area that can afford them some privacy, and not near their food and water.15 It’ll also have to be a permanent place, as moving the tray around can confuse your kitty.
+To start, you’ll need to place your cat’s litter tray in an area that gives them privacy and isn’t near their food and water.
+It’ll also have to be a permanent place, as moving the tray around can confuse your kitty.

-As for getting your kitten to actually use the tray, start by taking them to tray after they’ve eaten and let them dig around in the litter.15 Praise them when they use it, but don’t punish them if they accidentally go outside of the tray.
+As for training your kitten to use the tray, take them to the litter box after each meal and let them dig around in the litter.
+Praise them when using it, but don’t punish them if they accidentally go outside the tray.
 You’ll also need to change the litter often, as cats are pretty fussy creatures and will refuse to use a dirty litter tray.

-For the most part, cats will groom themselves, but as their owner, you still have a role to play.
+For the most part, cats will groom themselves, but you still have a role to play as their owner.

-Cat grooming will also help keep their coats nice and healthy, enable you to check for fleas and prevent tangling and matting.
-However, bathing your cat isn’t typically recommended as most cats don’t enjoy the experience.
-Bathing can be used to treat skin conditions, but your vet will advise you on this.
+Cat grooming will also help keep their coats nice and healthy, enable you to check for fleas, and prevent tangling and matting.
+However, bathing your cat isn’t typically recommended as most cats don’t enjoy it.
+Bathing can treat skin conditions, but your vet will advise you on this.

-Like in humans, taking care of your cat’s teeth can go a long way to making sure their overall health is in good shape.
-Keeping your cat’s teeth in good nick will help prevent plaque and tartar from building up, as well as more serious conditions like periodontal disease.17
+Taking care of your cat’s teeth can go a long way in ensuring that their overall health is in good shape.
+Keeping your cat’s teeth in good nick will help prevent plaque and tartar from building up and more serious conditions like periodontal disease.

 Luckily for you, cat dental care can easily be done at home.
 Brush your cat’s teeth daily (using special cat toothbrushes and paste) and ask your vet about dental diets for your cat.
 You can also give your cat dental chews and toys that can help reduce the build-up of plaque and tartar.